BIH-DMBS/CLUES/docs/dataCatalog.md

 # CLUES Geospatial Data Catalog
 This page describes the geospatial data sources and datasets integrated into the CLUES workflow.
-For each data source, we provide a short description, configuration files, spatial and temporal resolution, and download format.
+For each data source, a short description, configuration files, spatial and temporal resolution, and download format is provided.

 ## Data Source Details
 Here, a brief overview of the data sources, dataset specifications, source-specific configuration file (config), and reference links are provided.
 A summary table with all geospatial datasets is provided below section.